gavento/gamegym/README.md

     def players(self) -> int:
         """
-        Return the number of players N.
+        Return the number of players N. Chance player is not counted here.
         """

 class GameState: